soundpress/RulesOfNYC/docs/c38/index.rst

    (10) The Department may inspect any ballfield or court to determine if the permit holder is utilizing all of its permitted time.
 In the event that the Department determines the permit holder is not using all of the permitted time, the Department may reduce the amount of permitted time.

-   (11) If the use of ballfields or courts constitutes a special event as outlined in 56 RCNY § 2-08 of the Department's rules, a special event permit shall be required in addition to the relevant ballfield permits.
-If the use of ballfields or courts involves vending as outlined in 56 RCNY § 1-05(b) of the Department's rules, vending permits shall be required in addition to the relevant ballfield permits.
+   (11) If the use of ballfields or courts constitutes a special event as outlined in 56 RCNY § 2-08, a special event permit shall be required in addition to the relevant ballfield permits.
+If the use of ballfields or courts involves vending as outlined in 56 RCNY § 1-05(b), vending permits shall be required in addition to the relevant ballfield permits.